 - Students have an excellent opportunity to use the Erasmus programme possibilities and receive the Erasmus scholarship.
 The Erasmus programme includes different mobility options in Europe as well as outside of Europe such as long-term and short-term exchange studies and traineeship.
 For exchange studies, we have a large selection of partner universities and the credits can be easily transferred.

 Tallinn University has a modern urban campus located in the center of the city.
 The airport, train and bus stations are just a few minutes away by public transport.
 The beautiful view of the harbour is a constant reminder that students studying at Tallinn University are in the center of a major European hub.
 Our students have access to physical and online libraries, computer labs, cafeterias and cafes.
 Further, the university has all the facilities necessary for a productive learning environment and ample opportunities for leisure, sports, and social activities, all leading to an exciting and well-balanced student life.
 Take a walk around our campus via the virtual tour!

 Our Politics and Governance program is taught entirely in the English language.
 Our student body is international, with students from many countries in Europe, as well as students from Africa, Asia, and the Americas.
-Day-to-day student life is always international at Tallinn University, as our program is closely connected with other English language programs and among your classmates, you will frequently find Erasmus students who have come to visit.
+Day-to-day student life is always international at Tallinn University, as our programme is closely connected with other English language programmes and among your classmates, you will frequently find Erasmus exchange students who have come to visit.

 School of Governance, Law and Society